cthogg/gatsby-theme-modern-portfolio/gatsby-theme-modern-portfolio/README.md

 ```
 1. Add `.cache` and `public` to the repo's `.gitignore` file

+1. Run with `yarn gatsby develop`

+1. (coming soon): Deploy to netlify to see it live!

 ## Features
 - Write a simple portfolio site from just one markdown file
 - ability to change the styles (colors and typography)